Skip to Content

 In recognition of the fact that some investors would prefer to do business with a single fund family and stick with the “house brand” of mutual funds, I’ve created fund-family-specific model portfolios.
 These portfolios—geared toward retirees with varying time horizons/life expectancies—are best for investors in tax-deferred accounts such as IRAs.
 These tax-deferred Bucket portfolios are geared toward retirees who are actively drawing their cash flow needs from their portfolios and consist exclusively of T. Rowe Price funds.

-I’ll provide two sets of model T. Rowe Price Bucket portfolios: one series geared toward investors in tax-deferred accounts, such as IRAs, and another tax-conscious series geared toward T. Rowe Price investors in taxable accounts.
+I’ll provide two sets of model T. Rowe Price Bucket portfolios: one series geared toward investors in tax-deferred accounts, such as IRAs, and another tax-efficient series geared toward T. Rowe Price investors in taxable accounts.

 About the Portfolios

 These portfolios employ a Bucket strategy, pioneered by financial-planning guru Harold Evensky.
-The central premise is that the retiree holds a cash bucket (Bucket 1) alongside his or her long-term assets, both stocks and bonds.
+The central premise is that the retiree holds a cash bucket (Bucket 1) alongside their long-term assets, both stocks and bonds.
 If the long-term components of the portfolio, especially stocks, hit a rough patch, the cash bucket ensures that the retiree has enough liquid assets to use for living expenses.
 Bucket 2 covers another eight years’ worth of cash flow needs.
 It’s designed to deliver slightly more income than Bucket 1, as well as a dash of inflation protection and capital appreciation; thus, it consists mainly of high-quality short- and intermediate-term bonds.
 Bucket 3 is the growth engine of each of the portfolios, geared toward years 11 and beyond of retirement.

 The portfolios are designed to be strategic—that is, they’re meant to be bought, held, and rebalanced—rather than tactical.
 I’ll make changes only when there’s a meaningful negative development in one of our holdings, or if another investment that I like better becomes available.
 In short, I expect to make very few changes to these portfolios over time, because many retirees don’t want to have to make frequent trades in their portfolios, either.